 It is the TSOs' opinion, based on operational experience since the start of SEM in November 2007, that the Uninstructed Imbalance parameters are providing adequate economic signals at present and that no change is currently warranted to these parameter values for the remainder of the SEM.
-Appropriate Uninstructed Imbalance parameters for I-SEM will have to be calculated based on the new market design but this is outside the scope of this paper.
+The appropriate Uninstructed Imbalance parameters for I-SEM have been consulted and decided upon separately to this submission paper.

-The proposed values for the parameters used in the calculation of Uninstructed Imbalances for the remainder of the SEM are set out in the table below:
+The proposed values for the parameters used in the calculation of Uninstructed Imbalances for the remainder of the SEM in 2018 are set out in the table below:

-Parameter Proposed Value 1 Engineering Tolerance, ENGTOL (where $0 \le ENGTOL \le 1$) 0.01 2 MW Tolerance for each Trading Day t, MWTOLt (where 0 ≤ MWTOLt) 1 3 System per Unit Regulation parameter, UREG 0.04 4 Discount for Over Generation for each Generator Unit u, in each Trading Period h, DOGuh (such that $0 \le DOGuh \le 1$) 0.2 5 Premium for Under Generation for each Generator Unit u in each Trading Period h, PUGuh (such that $0 \le PUGuh \le 1$) 0.2
+Parameter Proposed Value 1 Engineering Tolerance, ENGTOL (where $0 \leq ENGTOL \leq 1$) 0.01 2 MW Tolerance for each Trading Day t, MWTOLt (where 0 ≤ MWTOLt) 1 3 System per Unit Regulation parameter, UREG 0.04 4 Discount for Over Generation for each Generator Unit u, in each Trading Period h, DOGuh (such that $0 \le DOGuh \le 1$) 0.2 5 Premium for Under Generation for each Generator Unit u in each Trading Period h, PUGuh (such that $0 \le PUGuh \le 1$) 0.2